Senescence: Definition and characteristics

-The environment induces damage at various levels, e.g. damage to DNA, and damage to tissues and cells by oxygen radicals (widely known as free radicals), and some of this damage is not repaired and thus accumulates with time.
+The environment induces damage at various levels, e.g., damage to DNA, and damage to tissues and cells by oxygen radicals (widely known as free radicals), and some of this damage is not repaired and thus accumulates with time.
 Cloning from somatic cells rather than germ cells may begin life with a higher initial load of damage.
 Dolly the sheep died young from a contagious lung disease, but data on an entire population of cloned individuals would be necessary to measure mortality rates and quantify aging.

 The evolutionary theorist George Williams wrote, "It is remarkable that after a seemingly miraculous feat of morphogenesis, a complex metazoan should be unable to perform the much simpler task of merely maintaining what is already formed."

 Variation among species

 Different speeds with which mortality increases with age correspond to different maximum life span among species.
 For example, a mouse is elderly at 3 years, a human is elderly at 80 years, and ginkgo trees show little effect of age even at 667 years.

 Almost all organisms senesce, including bacteria which have asymmetries between "mother" and "daughter" cells upon cell division, with the mother cell experiencing aging, while the daughter is rejuvenated.
 There is negligible senescence in some groups, such as the genus Hydra.
 Planarian flatworms have "apparently limitless telomere regenerative capacity fueled by a population of highly proliferative adult stem cells."
 These planarians are not biologically immortal, but rather their death rate slowly increases with age.
-Organisms that are thought to be biologically immortal would, in one instance, be the Turritopsis dohrnii, also known as the "immortal jellyfish", due to its ability to revert to its youth when it undergoes stress during adulthood.
-The reproductive system is observed to remain intact, and even the gonads of the Turritopsis dohrnii are existing.
+Organisms that are thought to be biologically immortal would, in one instance, be Turritopsis dohrnii, also known as the "immortal jellyfish", due to its ability to revert to its youth when it undergoes stress during adulthood.
+The reproductive system is observed to remain intact, and even the gonads of Turritopsis dohrnii exist.

 Some species exhibit "negative senescence", in which reproduction capability increases or is stable, and mortality falls with age, resulting from the advantages of increased body size during aging.